shopware/docs/products/extensions/b2b-suite/guides/installation/README.md

 ## Installation on an OS X based system

 The following commands are available to create a MAC setup.
-Apache webserver, MySQL, and ANT //todo are required.
+Apache webserver, MySQL, and Ant are required.
 You can use the brew package manager to install them.

 ```bash
 ./psh.phar mac:init         # build installation